multimodalAI/multimodal-ai-hugo-group/content/hackathon26/about.md

 ## Why Join?

-- Strong submissions may be invited for publication outputs.
+- Explore real-world challenges in trustworthy multimodal AI.
-- Our previous sprint produced a perspective paper in *Nature Machine Intelligence*.
-- Strong deployment-centric findings from this hackathon will be considered for OMAIB benchmark contributions and future publications.
+- Produce research tools and papers via collaborative work.
+Our previous sprint produced a [perspective paper in Nature Machine Intelligence](https://www.nature.com/articles/s42256-025-01116-5)—strong deployment-centric findings from this hackathon will be considered for contributions to the OMAIB benchmark and future publications.
-- The EU AI Act creates demand for auditors.
-Spend a day becoming one.
-- Have fun building something that funders and collaborators can understand and use.
+- Build ideas that funders and users can understand and trust.
-- Good food, good teams, real contribution.
+- Experience the shaping of future AI assurance by regulations.
+- Win Amazon voucher prizes.

 ## Awards

 The winning team will receive an **Amazon voucher**.
 Two teams will be recognised at the MultimodalAI'26 Workshop, taking place on **11–12 June 2026**:

-- 🥇 **OMAIB Future Path Award** — for the submission most likely to become a lasting benchmark contribution.
+- 🥇 **Promising Benchmark Award**
-- 💡 **Best Multimodal Idea** — for the most insightful finding across modalities.
+- 💡 **Best Multimodal Idea**
-- 🖥️ **Best Demo/User Experience** — for the most engaging and usable demonstration.
+- 🖥️ **Best Demo**

 Winners are announced on **Day 1** of the workshop (11 June); the prize is awarded on **Day 2** (12 June).